 We accept following documents as proof of your address:

 - utility bill (not one printed off the Internet)

 - bank/credit card statement (not one printed off the internet)

 - police report if residence permit has been lost/stolen/damaged

 Prepare a document in English or the local language

 This service is for customers who require a signed and stamped version of one of our standard letters.
 In a limited number of cases consular staff can write a statement of fact (‘preparing a certificate’) to help British nationals with various local authorities.
-The wording must be cleared with the Foreign and Commonwealth Office in London, which means these documents will take longer to prepare.
+The wording must be cleared with the Foreign, Commonwealth & Development Office in London, which means these documents will take longer to prepare.

 We can only provide this service if we have proof that the wording/content you require is correct and unambiguous.
 This service is provided at the discretion of consular staff and we can refuse to provide it.
 Please contact the consulate before making an appointment.